-- Estimate of Hydrocarbon Mass in Soil: None reported. - Soil/Groundwater tested for MTBE: Yes, see table above. - Oxygen Concentrations in Soil Vapor: None reported. - Plume Length: <1,000 feet long. - Plume Stable or Decreasing: Yes. - Contaminated Zone(s) Used for Drinking Water: No. - Groundwater Risk from Residual Petroleum Hydrocarbons: The case meets Policy Criterion 1 by Class 4.
-The contaminant plume that exceeds water quality objectives is less than 1,000 feet in length.
-There is no free product.
-The nearest water supply well or surface water body is greater than 1,000 feet from the defined plume boundary.
-The dissolved concentrations of benzene and MTBE are each less than 1,000 μg/L. - Indoor Vapor Risk from Residual Petroleum Hydrocarbons: The case meets the Policy Exclusion for Active Station.
-Soil vapor evaluation is not required because the Site is an active commercial petroleum fueling facility. - Direct Contact Risk from Residual Petroleum Hydrocarbons: The case meets Policy Criterion 3b.
-A professional assessment of site-specific risk from exposure shows that maximum concentrations of petroleum constituents in soil will have no significant risk of adversely affecting human health.
-The Site is paved and accidental access to site soils is prevented.
-As an active gas station, any construction worker working at the Site will be prepared for exposure in their normal daily work.
+- Groundwater Risk from Residual Petroleum Hydrocarbons: The case meets Policy Criterion 1 by Class 1.
+The contaminant plume that exceeds water quality objectives is less than 100 feet in length.
+No free product is present.
+The nearest water supply well or surface water body is greater than 250 feet from the projected plume boundary. - Indoor Vapor Risk from Residual Petroleum Hydrocarbons: The case meets the Policy Exclusion for Active Station.
+Soil vapor evaluation is not required because the Site is an active commercial petroleum fueling facility. - Direct Contact and Outdoor Air Exposure: This case meets Policy Criterion 3b.
+Although no document titled "Risk Assessment" was found in the files reviewed, a professional assessment of site-specific risk from potential exposure to residual soil contamination found that maximum concentrations of petroleum constituents remaining in soil will have no significant risk of adversely affecting human health.
+The Site is paved and accidental exposure to site soils is prevented.
+As an active petroleum fueling facility, any construction worker working at the Site will be prepared for exposure in their normal daily work.